sachaos/binder/README.md

 ### Basic

-`binder` execute commands passed from STDOUT, and show logs of those.
+`binder` execute commands passed from STDIN, and show logs of those.
 Commands must be separated by line feed.

 ```sh